aspnet/Blazor.Docs/docs/tutorials/build-your-first-blazor-app.md

 ## Component parameters

-Components can also have parameters, which are defined using private properties on the component class.
+Components can also have parameters, which are defined using private properties on the component class decorated with `[Parameter]`.
 Use attributes to specify arguments for a component in markup.

 1. Update the `Counter` component to have an `IncrementAmount` property that defaults to 1.